-The Summer Solstice is an important celebration in many northern cultures.
-If you go far enough north, the sun doesn’t set at all.
-If you go far enough south, the sun doesn’t rise at all.
+The Summer Solstice is the longest day of the year in the northern hemisphere, and the longest night of the year in the southern hemisphere.
+If you go far enough north, the sun doesn’t set at all, and we have the “midnight sun.”
+If you go far enough south, it doesn’t rise at all.

 La Fête de la Musique

 Parisian’s celebrate the shortest night with La Fête de la Musique, an all-night street festival of live music all over Paris.
 SummerStage usually presents a Fête de la Musique in Central Park.

 Midsummer is an old English name for the Summer Solstice.
 Shakespeare’s comedy “A Midsummer Night’s Dream” and George Balanchine’s ballet of the same name refer to this time of year.